Skip to content

 The full review

 Built on 30% oil of lemon eucalyptus, this DEET-free spray lands recommended with caveats, a strong result for a plant-based option.
 OLE is the one plant active with real field evidence behind it, and at this concentration it delivers a genuine 4 to 6 hours of complete mosquito protection, competitive with low-strength DEET, with 6 of 7 audited claims rating strong.
-Safety holds up well, dinged only for moderate irritation at 30% and the standard caution that OLE is not for children under 3.
-The main drag is transparency: every active concentration is disclosed, but the inert list is not accounted for.
-Ticks are the weak spot at roughly half an hour to two hours, and the maker's up to 6 hour figure measures repellency rather than bite-free time, which tracks with our estimate.
+Ticks hold up better than most botanicals here, at a modeled 3 to 5 hours, and the maker's 'up to 6 hour' figure measures repellency rather than bite-free time.
+Safety reads well, dinged only for moderate irritation at 30% and the standard caution that OLE is not for children under 3.
+The main drag is transparency, with every active concentration disclosed but the inert list left unaccounted for.

 Scorecard